-Celtics in action All sports reports should be handed in to either our LMU or LUU office by 5pm on the Monday preceeding publication.
-Anyone intrested in writing sports ring Richard or Roger on 434727 or 314251
+Celtics In action Anyway lets put things into perspective.
+The West Indies are the best team in the world, and - hey its not as if we've lost to Pakistan recently... well Australia...
+All sports reports should be handed in to either our LMU or LUU office by 5pm on the Monday preceeding publication.
+Anyone intrested in writing sports ring This is perhaps not unfair criticism as it is plainly obvious that the present England team are not good enough.

-FINAL WHISTLE part from being discovered as a Tory MP with some very strange sexual habits, probably the worst job around at the moment is that of England cricket captain.
-Mike Atherton has now captained England in five one day internationals and a Test match in his first stint in the position.
-Yetalready his captaincy and team have been dismantled by the tabloids and so called 'quality press'.
-This is perhaps not unfair criticism as it is plainly obvious that the present England team are not good enough.
 The bowling attack without Devon Malcom is restricted to line and length at best, and Atherton and Stewart are the only batsmen, at the moment, who can score runs under pressure.
 However it should be remembered that this England side is very inexperienced with only four of the squad having toured the West Indies before.
 Batsmen such as Thorpe, Maynard, Hussain and Ramprakash cannot be expected to be Test sensations overnight.
 Had they been integrated one at a time over the previous 3-4 years then maybe England would not be losing by 160 runs in a 50 over game.
-Anyway lets put things into perspective.
-The West Indies are the best team in the world, and - hey its not as if we've lost to Pakistan recently... well Australia...
-OK how about India?..Sri Lanka..?
-Peter Jeffrey